Coleraine dispute Linfield winner

 Cliftonville kept their 100% home record intact as Ryan Curran's 68th-minute goal kept them two points clear of nearest pursuers Linfield, who have one game in hand.

-Chris Curran provided the delivery from a left-wing free-kick and the ball fell to his namesake who slotted past Jordan Williamson, who got a hand to the ball could not keep it out.
+Chris Curran provided the delivery from a left-wing free-kick and the ball fell to his namesake who slotted past Jordan Williamson, who got a hand to the ball but could not keep it out.

 Ballymena had much the better of the first-half chances as Luke McNicholas denied Leroy Millar and Kenny Kane, while Ryan Waide saw his effort cleared off the line by Levi Ives.

-Cliftonville were the superior team in the second half and after his opener, Ryan Curran went close to adding a second when he struck the apex of the goal, Daniel Kearns also having hit the woodwork shortly after the interval.
+Cliftonville were the superior team in the second half and, after his opener, Ryan Curran went close to adding a second when he struck the apex of the goal, Daniel Kearns also having hit the woodwork shortly after the interval.

 Glens come from behind to win